Australia and New Zealand honour military with return of public commemoration

-MELBOURNE (Reuters) - Thousands of people gathered across New Zealand and Australia on Sunday to honour military personnel on Anzac Day, a year after the COVID-19 pandemic forced people to commemorate privately in driveways and on balconies.
+MELBOURNE (Reuters) - Thousands of people gathered across Australia and New Zealand on Sunday to honour military personnel on Anzac Day, a year after the COVID-19 pandemic forced people to commemorate privately in driveways and on balconies.

 Anzac Day originally commemorated a bloody battle on the Gallipoli peninsula in Turkey during World War One.
 On April 25, 1915, thousands of troops from the Australian and New Zealand Army Corps (ANZAC) were among a larger Allied force that landed on the narrow beaches of the Gallipoli peninsula, in an ill-fated campaign that would claim more than 130,000 lives.

+“It’s been two years since we’ve had one of these,” Paul Banks, whose father flew in combat in World War II and whose mother was in the civil defence corps in London, was cited by Radio New Zealand as saying.

+“I had tears in my eyes.
+It was far more moving emotionally for me than I can remember in the past.”

-New Zealand Prime Minister Jacinda Ardern attended a ceremony at the Auckland War Memorial Museum where she praised the dedication of women who have served.
+New Zealand Prime Minister Jacinda Ardern attended a ceremony at the Auckland War Memorial Museum with 15,000 other people where she praised the dedication of women who have served.

 “These were the women who paved the way for women to be fully integrated into our defence force we know today, in our air force, our navy and in our army,” Ardern said.